kumail11/Movie-Reviews-MERN-App/README.md

 # Movie-Reviews-MERN-App
-This app consists of movie reviews from MERN project.
+### This app consists of movie reviews from MERN project.
+### Technology Used: MySQL Database, React JS, Express JS, Node JS.